Denise (O'Connell) Godwin, Manager of Applebee's Fridley

 - Written by Stanton O. Berg

-(Note: Below is a copy of an email that I sent on 10 September 2011 to my Children, Grandchildren and as indicated to all of my friends and relatives on my email address book.
+Below is a copy of an email that I sent on 10 September 2011 to my Children, Grandchildren and to all of my friends and relatives on my email address book.
 I wanted to tell them about Denise, this very special manager working at Applebee's.

 "This note is not only going to my Children and Grandchildren but to everyone on my email address list…I just think that the subject of this email, Denise is a very rare and special person working for an unusual organization and I would like everyone to know about it.
 Certainly Denise deserves mention in your daily prayers for those that would or are willing do so.
 Applebee's because of Denise, has been a special friend to all of the many victims of Alzheimer's and their caregivers by helping to spread an awareness of this terrible disease!
 It is my good fortune to be able to call her a friend and Applebee's good fortune to have her as a member of their team!

 "Denise is a Christian lady with a Christian heart who attends church on Sunday’s.
 Denise is also a super friendly lady as well as a kind and very hard working lady who holds down two jobs.
 She is one of the Managers at the Fridley Applebee’s on Central Avenue near 694.
 Denise is an eleven (11) year associate of Applebee's.
 She also has a 2nd job as a waitress in one of the Mexican chain of restaurants.
 She is a lady with a very big heart.
 Denise was married just a year ago at a church service in Savage.
 In addition to being a wife and very busy with two jobs, she is still able to find time to assist others.
 I feel that I am very fortunate that God placed her in my life - she has been a huge blessing to me!